CoSMoMVPA/CoSMoMVPA/doc/source/ex_dataset_basics.rst

 Operations on datasets
 ++++++++++++++++++++++

+Before starting this exercise, please make sure you have read about:

+- :ref:`cosmomvpa_dataset_operations`

 Now that you are familiar with the dataset, let's play around a little.

-Load the ``glm_T_stats_perrun.nii`` data with the VT mask for any subject.
-Now slice the dataset into
+- Load the ``glm_T_stats_perrun.nii`` data with the VT mask for any subject.

+- Slice samples in various ways (using :ref:`cosmo_slice`):

+    + Get data in chunks 1 and 2
+    + Get data in conditions 1 and 3 (monkeys and mallards)
-datasets: one that has all the primates results (monkey and lemur) and on that has only the bugs data (ladybug and lunamoth).
-Calculate the average pattern for primates and the average pattern for bugs.
-Now subtract bugs from primates.
-Save the result as a dataset.
-Now convert the dataset into a nifti format using the function :ref:`cosmo_map2fmri`.
-Visualize the results using ``imagesc`` or :ref:`cosmo_plot_slices`, or save the nifti as a file and use some other software like AFNI's or FSL's viewer.
+    + Get data one that has all the primates results (monkey and lemur) and one that has only the bugs data (ladybug and lunamoth).
+    + Calculate the average pattern for primates and the average pattern for bugs.
+    + Subtract bugs from primates.

+-  Save the result as a dataset.
+- Convert the dataset into a nifti format using the function :ref:`cosmo_map2fmri`.
+- Visualize the results using ``imagesc`` or :ref:`cosmo_plot_slices`, or save the nifti as a file and use some other software like AFNI's or FSL's viewer.

 Optional exercise: use a whole-brain mask.